abhijeethp/openai-apps-sdk-examples/README.md

 uvicorn solar-system_server_python.main:app --port 8000
 ```

-You can reuse the same virtual environment for all Python servers—install the dependencies once and run whichever entry point you need.

 ### Shopping cart Python server

 Use this example to learn how `_meta["widgetSessionId"]` can carry `widgetState` between tool calls so the model and widget share the same shopping cart.
 The widget merges tool responses with prior `widgetState`, and UI actions (like incrementing quantities) feed back into that shared state so the assistant always sees the latest cart.